loadsys/CakePHP-Shell-Scripts/README.md

 When making changes to the composer.json file included in this package, be sure to run `composer validate` to run a syntax check on the json file before committing.

-Eventually we should also publish this via packagist.org to make usage easier.

 ## Issues ##